Mapbox Countries v1

 country_boundaries

-This layer contains the boundary polygons representing countries with a unique ISO 3166-1 code and global disputed areas.
+This layer contains the boundary polygons representing all countries and territories with a unique ISO 3166-1 code.

 ---|---|